matthewchavis8/Matts-Archive/README.md

 ## 🧘 Personal Advice

 - Don’t compare yourself to others.
 Everyone has their own path so do not compare yourself with anyone else just your skills in the past.
 - Don’t be cocky.
-If you are arrogant I promise you will be ignorant when learning from people.
-Nobody likes a A$$hole.
+If you are arrogant no matter how smart you may think you are... you can and will miss out on some information due to how ignorant you are.
+Look do not be a Asshole or pretenious nobody likes those.
 - Don’t forget to live.

 It’s easy to get stuck in the grind and miss out on the *college experience*.
-I’m not saying go wild — I’m saying find balance.
-The friendships, late-night talks, little moments — they matter too.
+I’m not saying go crazy I’m saying find balance.
+The friendships, late-night talks, little moments they matter too.

 I missed out on a few things in my first semester, both friendships and relationships I wish I had nurtured.
 That’s why I’m telling you: